just214/eslint-config-gojutin/README.md

 ## About

-This project includes tight **ESLint** rules to ensure quality code.
+This project includes a combination of **ESLint** and **TSLint** rules for React and TypeScript code.
 Many of the rules favor a functional approach with a strong emphasis on immutability and strong type definitions.

-The **ESLint** rules are listed as key/value pairs.
+The rules are listed as key/value pairs.
 The key represents the rule name and the value (number) represents the setting of the rule:

 `0` : off